 “Most of our seafood is fresh from Virginia,” George says.
 “But some seafood isn’t available fresh.
 For example, crab legs are caught in Alaska and precooked on the boat.
 So we say that we offer fresh when it is possible.
 We also try to accommodate everybody’s dietary needs.
 We have vegetarian options, and because the majority of our food comes from the grill, most of it is also gluten free.

-“It’s healthy, simple, authentic cuisine.
-Good quality food with good prices.
-That is what we do.
-We make all of our sauces ourselves.
+“It’s healthy, simple, authentic cuisine; good quality food with good prices.
+And we make all of our sauces ourselves.
 Everybody loves our ranch dressing— we probably go through five gallons a day.
 I see servers taking 2-3 helpings to the tables, because the people keep asking for more of it.
 People call me specifically to request takeout orders of it.”

 For George, a positive culture and ownership of one’s job in his restaurant is just as important as the food that he serves.